malcprentice/malcprentice.github.io/0-source/Study Skills - do a quickwrite.md

 ### Can't type?
-If you can't type e.g. only have phone
+If you can't type e.g. only have phone, small keyboard
 * use pen and paper
 * use B5 size paper or bigger
 * Don't lose your QW!
 Put them in a folder
 * I will check later by photo
+You can use handwriting

 ## 2) Choose a topic